danielzgtg/surface-acpi-tad-rtc-dkms/README.md

-# rtc-surface-dkms
+# surface-acpi-tad-rtc-dkms

-This is a forward port of the `rtc-surface.c` file, used to ensure the system boots with the correct time.
+This is a driver that ensures a Surface Pro 7 running linux-surface boots with the correct time.

-The original driver was suddenly removed from the linux-surface kernel, causing time problems https://github.com/linux-surface/linux-surface/issues/415, https://github.com/linux-surface/linux-surface/issues/1497, and https://github.com/linux-surface/linux-surface/issues/1658.
+The original `rtc-surface.c` was suddenly removed from the linux-surface kernel, causing time problems https://github.com/linux-surface/linux-surface/issues/415, https://github.com/linux-surface/linux-surface/issues/1497, and https://github.com/linux-surface/linux-surface/issues/1658.
 This completely breaks internet access for me because systemd-timesyncd can't resolve ntp.ubuntu.com if DNSSEC is enabled in systemd-resolved and the date is wrong in a chicken-and-egg problem.

-The original author notes that the driver is limited but if useful, especially for SP7+.
+When it was reintroduced, it didn't work.

 ### Building (in-tree)
 * Copy the folder `src` to `drivers/rtc`